 A good Vegas water show is something that everyone should see at least once in their lifetime.
 If you’re planning a trip to Vegas soon, then please include one of these water shows in your itinerary.
-We promise that you will not regret it because water shows are the most entertaining types of shows in Las Vegas.
+We promise that you will not regret it because water shows are the most entertaining types of shows in Las Vegas in 2022.

 After all, how often do you get to see an acrobat do impressive stunts over a live pool of water?
 Better yet, how often do you get to ride a gondola in the middle of a desert?
 It virtually never happens, which is why it’s amazing.